tocco/tocco-client/packages/app-extensions/src/notifier/README.md

 ```

 ### Setup
-Firstly the notifier util has be added to the store:
+Firstly the Notifier util must be added to the store:
 ```javascript
 notifier.addToStore(store, accept)
 ```

 The first parameter is the redux store.
 The store is needed to adding its reducers and add saga middleware.
-The second parameter (accept) determines whether the app is handling the notifier action itself or just emits the
+The second parameter (accept) determines whether the app is handling the Notifier action itself or just emits the
 actions to the parent app.
 The latter also needs the `emmitAction` util added to the store.

 Secondly the Notifier Components must be added to dom: